 Dee began creating music as a self-taught musician and prolific improviser, studying and mastering the mathematical structure of Western music within composition, before becoming an academic of music.
 He has studied at the prestigious City University in London with: Professor Steve Stanton in ethnomusicology.
 Professor Denis Smalley in Western music and electroacoustic music.
 Professor Alexander Lingus in both, primary and contemporary Western music.
 Dr. Melania Bucciarelli in the music styles of the Baroque.
 Dr. Miguel Mera in film and composition.
 Dr. Newton Armstrong in contemporary Western music making practices.
 Andy Channing in Balinese, and Indonesian gamelan.
 Dr. Katharine Norman in electrocacoustic music.
 Dr. Aki Pasoulas in electroacoustic music.
 Dr. Ambrose Seddon in electroacoustic music.

-He established the contemporary art record label, Holm Records, in 2010, which releases many of Dee C'rell's compositions and collaborations, which are published in Germany and worldwide by Concord Music Publishing in berlin and ROBA in Hamburg.
-The music released via Holm Records appears in numerous national music charts and playlists worldwide within a variety of music genres.
-He has released a multitude of works on CD’s and digital albums which have been further released by record labels such as, Warner Music, Ministry of Sound, Embassy of Music, KARE, Jockey-Club, El-Tiburon, EMI, ROBA, Ozella Records, ZYX, Ganser & Hanke, Klassik Radio, and many more, earning Dee C'rell notable global recognition.
-He continues to release electronic and acoustic music on Holm Records and also on other non-exclusive record labels within a variety of genres.
-He currently also remixes for some of the most prominent artists within various forms of electronic and acoustic music making practices.
+He established the contemporary record label, Holm Records, in 2011, which releases many of Dee C'rell's compositions and collaborations, and his works are published originally in Germany and then worldwide by Concord Music Publishing and ROBA.
+The music released via Holm Records appears on numerous national playlists worldwide within a variety of music genres.
+He has released a multitude of works which have appeared on CD’s and digital albums released by, Sony, Warner Music, EMI, Ministry of Sound, Embassy of Music, KARE, ROBA, Ozella Records, ZYX, Ganser & Hanke, Klassik Radio, and many more, earning Dee C'rell notable global recognition.
+As an artist, he endorses prestigious companies such as, Bechstein Piano's, Ableton, Focusrite, and Ollo Audio, amongst others.